sjek/openmw-0.47-changelog-write-out/README.md

   https://openmw-047-changelog-write-out.readthedocs.io/en/latest/

-for contributing you need a clone (2)
+- for contributing you need a clone (2) and make a pull request (7)

-setting this up i have used following procedure
+- setting this up i have used following procedure

-if you are cloning and adding unto this repository, you can skip 3, 4 and 5
+- if you are cloning and adding unto this repository, you can skip 3, 4 and 5

-1 is needed if you want to build html documentation locally:
+- 1 is needed if you want to build html documentation locally:

 ```
 ( by writing cmd in address field, hit enter and using "make html" command.